gobuffalo/packr/v2/README.md

 // set up a new box by giving it a name and an optional (relative) path to a folder on disk: box := packr.New("My Box", "./templates")

-// Get the string representation of a file: html := box.String("index.html")

 // Get the string representation of a file, or an error if it doesn't exist: html, err := box.FindString("index.html")

-// Get the []byte representation of a file: html := box.Bytes("index.html")

 // Get the []byte representation of a file, or an error if it doesn't exist: html, err := box.Find("index.html")